ev-yang/Eventeny-Community-Page/README.md

 * Fill out the fields and choose a topic.
 * Click `Cancel` to return to the homepage and discard the draft.
 * Click `Post!` to post.
-After a 2 second delay, you will return to the homepage which now includes your new post.
+After a 2 second delay, you will return to the homepage which now includes the new post.